 - Licensed in another state as a Counselor: The Knowledge Tree is approved by NBCC as an Approved Continuing Education Provider, so all of our workshops should satisfy your CE requirements, but please check your specific state rules to be certain.

 - Social Workers and Marriage & Family Therapists: The Knowledge Tree (TKT) is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
-The Knowledge Tree has also applied for approval for this workshop through GSCSW.
+This workshop is also approved for 6 core CEs through GSCSW, approval #092022.

 - Georgia: Because we have national approval for all our courses through APA, this workshop would be part of your option for up to 15 "Related Hours."
 For Masters Licensed Therapists in Georgia, "Related" hours are allowed to comprise up to 15 hours of the total 35 hours required per renewal period (10 hours of On-Demand are expressly permitted, and the extra five would be your optional Independent Study hours).
 "Ethics" hours must be obtained via a live "Synchronous" event (either in-person or Live Webinars).
 Please see our Live Webinars for Ethics options.

 - Licensed in another state as a Social Worker or MFT: The Knowledge Tree has national approval for all our courses through APA.
 Many states will accept APA-approved continuing education hours, but please check your specific state rules & regulations.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.

 We are an approved vendor for the U.S. Department of Veteran's Affairs for easy reimbursement of educational expenses for VA employees.